A Complete Guide to Travel Agent Schools, 2024 [+Comparison Chart]

 Host agencies and travel consortia also have loads of education opportunities.
 In fact, some of the travel agent schools listed above were founded by folks who run host agencies.
 (They're busy!)

-What the heck a host agency and travel consortium?
-At its most basic, a host agency is an umbrella organization that an independent agency (that’s you!) can align with for better commissions, supplier relations, and marketing/tech tools.
+What the heck is a host agency and travel consortium?
+At its most basic, a host agency is an umbrella organization that an independent agency (that’s you!) can align with for better commissions, support, and marketing/tech tools.

 A travel consortium is a collective of host agencies, travel agencies, and/or travel advisors that join forces to combine resources in order to increase their industry footprint.
-This gives them more including buying potential, benefits, & commission levels.
+This gives them more including buying potential with preferred suppliers, perks, & more favorable commission agreements.

 School's Out for the Summer